The 2D animation industry is transforming before our eyes.

 “Software like Toon Boom Harmony and Storyboard Pro simulate working on paper.
 You can do all the things you could do on paper, but better,” explains Mike, who is now training the next generation of 2D artists at CG Spectrum.
 “It’s amazing software.
 You can do everything in it besides editing.
 Rough animation, coloring, effects… You can animate sparks in the air, and then make them glow.
 It’s a node system, so it’s visually clear what you’re building.
 Many productions are using Harmony, it’s the industry leader.”

 “There seem to be no limits anymore,” adds Jenn Hagman, a skilled artist who has worked with Canadian studios such as Mercury Filmworks, DHX Media and Atomic Cartoons.
-The lines between 2D vs 2D animation are getting increasingly blurred.
+The lines between 2D vs 3D animation are getting increasingly blurred.
 “2D animation software keeps evolving.
 More 3D-like elements are added constantly.
 Not only for backgrounds and inanimate objects, but the characters are becoming pretty complex rigs.
 Toon Boom Harmony is trying to incorporate more 3D-looking 2D, such as in the series Lion Guard.”

 “Final Space is another great example of animation pushing the boundaries,” says Bernard.
 “Visually, you can’t tell what is cut out, what is hand drawn, what is 3D.
 There’s also Tangled, which is 2D but acts like 3D.
 In my opinion, that is the bar that animators are trying to hit.
 They’ve done a great job at working the characters and stories.”
+(Learn the differences between 2D vs 3D animation.)

 Image: Tangled: The Series, Disney Television Animation & 9 Story Media Group